Don't forget to pin this so you can come back to it later!

 You can use as few as 1 or 2 essential oils in this, or as many as you like.
 Use what you have.
 There is no need to run out and buy a bunch of essential oils in order to make this.

-I added about 6 different essential oils to my serum.
-I reached for what was convenient, and oils that I have used in the past and liked.
-See below for other choices beyond what I used.
+When I make this serum for myself, I about 6 different essential oils to my serum.
+I reach for oils that I have used in the past and my skin liked.

 Here are the essential oils I chose to use: